Shifting:Stage Nuremberg

 A Short Break in Virtual Reality

-A VR relaxation oasis awaits participants of the Shifting:Stage in the event hall.
-Using an immersive VR application, visitors can take a brief break from the festival buzz, unwind and recharge their energy.
+A VR relaxation oasis awaited participants of the Shifting:Stage in the event hall.
+Using an immersive VR application, visitors could take a brief break from the festival buzz, unwind and recharge their energy.

 Evening Programme

-Following the end of the programme, we invite participants to continue discussions and networking until 18:30, enjoying finger food, drinks and music – weather permitting on the rooftop terrace.
+Following the end of the programme, we invited participants to continue discussions and networking until 18:30, enjoying finger food, drinks and music on the rooftop terrace.

 Stage Programme